Whistling Bottle with Two Owls

 - Animalia - Kingdom containing multicellular organisms having cells bound by a plasma membrane and organized into tissue and specialized tissue systems that permit them to either move about in search of food or to draw food toward themselves.
 Unable to make their own food within themselves, as photosynthetic plants do, they rely on consuming preformed food.
 They possess a nervous system with sensory and motor nerves, enabling them to receive environmental stimuli and to respond with specialized movements.

-- Naturally occurring sediments that are produced by chemical actions resulting during the weathering of rocks.
-It is often the term applied to all earths that form a paste with water and harden when heated.
+- clay - Naturally occurring sediments that are produced by chemical actions resulting during the weathering of rocks.
+Clays are composed of hydrated aluminum silicates, such as Kaolinite, Illite, Palygorskite, Attapulgite, Bentonite, and Montmorillonite.
+Small amounts of other minerals can change the color (white, yellow, brown or red) and texture of the clays.
+Clays may include all earths that form a paste with water and harden when heated.